CJFariss/World-Politics/README.md

 - **Midterm Exam: Wednesday October 28, 4:00 pm – 5:20 pm.** The midterm exam covers content presented from Week 1 to Week 7.
 - **Final Exam: Monday December 14, 4:00 pm – 6:00 pm.** The final exam covers content presented from Week 1 to Week 15.

-InQuizitive quizzes: Complete each weekly InQuizitive quiz by Friday 11:59pm EST. There are 15 required InQuizitive quizs (one quiz each week).
-Learn more here: https://wwnorton.com/inquizitive
+- **InQuizitive Quizzes.** Complete each weekly InQuizitive quiz by Friday 11:59pm EST. There are 15 required InQuizitive quizs (one quiz each week).
+Learn more here: https://wwnorton.com/inquizitive.
+Links to the textbook chapters and InQuizitive quizzes are available in the Canvas website.
+- **Discussion Section Bluebook Quizzes.** Brief, in person quizzes that will be taken in person during discussion section.

 ### Grade Ranges